gauthamp10/soundcloud-downloader/README.md

 # SCdown
-SCdown is a PHP based implementation for directly downloading mp3 from soundcloud
+SCdown is a soundcloud downloader based on PHP.SCdown fetch mp3 links for any sound cloud tracks.

 ## Prerequisites
 * Webserver